-I translate academic texts in the Humanities, as well as drama and fiction from Hungarian and Romanian into English, and English into Hungarian and Romanian.
+I translate drama and fiction, as well as academic texts in the Humanities from Hungarian/Romanian into English, and English into Hungarian/Romanian.

 I am based in London, where I teach at the University of the Arts, and am available for consultancy and translation projects.
 I am also an affiliate of the ITI.

 Undertake research projects, Write reviews, Prepare commentaries on works translated, Translation of academic texts

 Art, Children's Literature, Criticism - Literary, Culture, Drama, Feminism, Fiction, Literature - Classical, Literature - General & Various, Short Stories, Theatre, Visual Arts, Women's Writing, Translation, Translation theory